Middle years BEd post-degree professional program (PDPP)

 - We won't accept any laboratory science course completed more than ten years ago.

 Admission requirements may be taken at another post-secondary institution.
-Please consult an adviser for more information.
+Please consult an adviser in the Teacher Education Advising Office for more information.

 Tuition is based on a per-unit fee which varies from year to year.
 You'll take 18.0 units in year one.